iturriker/iturriker/README.md

-- 👋 Hi, I’m Iker (iturriker) a self taught programmer pasionate about videogames and web development
+- 👋 Hi, I’m Iker, a self taught programmer pasionate about videogames and web development
-- 👀 I’m interested in learning C++ and PHP
+- 👀 I’m interested in learning Web development (front and back) and Unreal Engine (C++)
-- 🌱 I’m currently working on a Unity videogame as well as on my portfolio
+- 🌱 I’m currently working on a Unity videogame as well as on my web portfolio